xcsp3team/cosoco/README.md

 ### Observers
 + There are several observers.
 You can attach a component to one of them, in order to be warned if one of the event occurs.

-### WARNING
-The SAT wrapper is in progress and certainly contains bugs!